expo/router/docs/docs/migration/from-react-navigation.md

 const Stack = createStackNavigator();

-// Yes: This is an Expo router API. import { Stack } from "expo-router";
+// Yes: This is an Expo Router API. import { Stack } from "expo-router";
 ```